 This particular “love language” profiler will explain your primary love language, i.e., what it means, and how you can use it to connect to others.

 If you find you’re making goals but not sticking to them and aren’t ready to work with me, here’s a tool you might like to use on your own.
-I know I tried everything before hiring a coach (there not cheap!).
+I know I’ve tried everything before hiring a coach (they’re not cheap!).

 If you think you might double your chances for success with a coach, be sure to set up an appointment with me to learn how I might support you.
 All of these quizzes are fun but they can be transformative with a translator.
 I’m looking forward to helping you get clear about your findings and how they relate to your creative direction going forward.